robototes/robototes-website/README.md

 #### <a id="debugmode">Debug mode</a>

-Change `DEBUG` in the `configs.json` file/environment variables to true or set the `NODE_ENV` environment variable to "development"
+Change `DEBUG` in the `configs.json` file/environment variables to true or set the `NODE_ENV` environment variable to "development".

 It is recommended that you run the server in developer mode before running it in production, to ensure the code is stable.
 It is also recommended that you run client-side unit tests in all major browsers ([Internet Explorer](//www.microsoft.com/en-us/download/internet-explorer.aspx),